nikolaynachkov/InfraTask/README.md

 ## Projct Details and Overview
-This is a **Python** application which is collecting 2 URLs metrics and producing Prometheus format metrics at the endpoint **/metrics**.
+This is a **Python** application that is checking the availability and response time of external URLs and producing Prometheus format metrics at **http://appurl/metrics**.
-The steps below outline how the application can be executed on Windows PC in a minikube K8s single node cluster locally using a docker image from a public dockerhub repository.
+The steps below outline how the application can be executed on Windows PC in a minikube K8s single node cluster, locally using a docker image from a public dockerhub repository.
 Dockerfile exist to ease the conteinerization of the application.